 How to Create a Digital PR Campaign in 4 Simple Steps

-Let’s see how you can create a PR campaign in 4 easy steps.
+Let’s see how you can create a killer online PR campaign in just four steps:

 Your goals can be: